cman81/pokemon-pack-maker/KANBAN.md

 - collapse "pokemon" containers by default
 - drag and drop cards!
 - when a pokemon becomes asleep, paralyzed, or burned - deactivate the other 2
-- discard energy (or other cards) from a pokemon
+- automatically load decks if they have already been chosen

 ## Doing
-- retrieve prize cards
+- discard energy (or other cards) from a pokemon

 ## Done
 - flip a coin